China's state-run airline suspends cargo flights rushing COVID-19 medical supplies to India | Business

 ''800 Oxygen Concentrators have been airlifted today from #HongKong to #Delhi; 10,000 more in a week. #China is keeping in touch with #India for urgent needs," said a tweet put out by the Chinese Embassy in Colombo.

-Asked for his reaction to the tweet, Wang said, ''China is willing to provide necessary support and help to India in its fight against the virus.
-If India raises specific demands, we will provide help and support to the best of our capability".
+Asked for his reaction to the tweet, Wang said, ''China is ready to provide necessary support and help to India in its fight against the new wave of infections.
+If India raises any specific demand, we will offer support and help to the best of our capability''.

+About Chinese manufacturers hiking prices of the medical supplies to India, he said, ''As far as I know, that's normal business interaction.
+We stand ready to offer support and assistance to the best of our capability if the Indian side informs us of its specific needs.''
+Chinese Ambassador to India Sun Weidong in a tweet said his country ''firmly supports'' India in fighting against COVID19. ''We will encourage and guide Chinese companies to actively participate into the cooperation in facilitating various needed medical supplies for India,'' he tweeted.

-''We have to fight the virus together.
-We hope that all countries should unite as one, to defeat the virus, which is a common enemy for mankind,'' he said.
+''We hope that all countries can stand-in solidarity to fight against the virus, the common enemy of mankind," he said.

+''You mentioned some activities carried out by certain countries within the relevant framework, we hope that they will also follow such principles and spirit, and jointly provide support and assistance to India and those in need within their capabilities,'' Wang said.

 In the letter seen by PTI, the company said, ''in the face of sudden changes in the epidemic situation (in India), in order to reduce the number of imported cases, it is decided'' to suspend the flights for the next 15 days.